News & Blogs

 Some of the prices for admission to popular sites are as follows:

-• Temple of The Sacred Tooth Relic (Dalada Maligawa, Kandy) – $10
+• Temple of The Sacred Tooth Relic (Dalada Maligawa, Kandy) – US$10

 Communication